TheMaverickProgrammer/Swoosh/README.md

 controller.push<segue<BlendFadeIn>::to<AppSettingsScene>>();
 ```

-The syntax is human readable and flows naturally.
-Swoosh hides the intricacies from the user so they can focus on what's really important: writing the application!
+The syntax is human-readable and flows naturally.
+Swoosh hides the intricacies from the user so they can focus on what's really important: Writing the application!

 ## ⏰ Changing Time
-The `Segue` class takes in two arguments: the next activity type, and the duration for the transition to last.
+The `Segue` class takes in two arguments: The next activity type, and the duration for the transition to last.
 By default the transition is set to 1 second.
 This may be too fast or too slow for your needs.
 The `DurationType` class takes a templated wrapper for SFML time functions.
 They are found in the `swoosh::intent` namespace.

 For example